DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 Hint: NoHint

-Explanation: TO buy assets in future date the investor must use Long contracts.
+Explanation: To buy assets in future date the investor must use Long contracts.

 Sub Topics: introduction-to-derivatives